 Phase II has also been a frustrating process.
 Mostly because I am feeling stronger, so I want to walk more; I want to push myself to go further and faster.
 But I am still healing and I have to try to remind myself of that fact.

-Importantly, Phase II means I am able to walk without the walking boot—at least part of the time.
+Importantly, Phase II means I can walk without the walking boot, at least part of the time.
 I expect that by my Week Ten update I will have stopped using the boot altogether.
 (Fingers crossed!)

 Starting today, I will also be using a walking stick at times when I’m not wearing the boot.
 Its use will be more awareness-based than anything else, signalling to others that I am moving slowly and with a slight level of physical imbalance.
 This will really come in handy when I’m at my conference in Croatia this week!